Divundu: Tourism

+Game drives to the nearby national park, Bwabwata National Park, which is well known for the diversity of wildlife in typical riverine and swampland habitat, are popular amongst tourists.
+Tourists frequent the many nearby lodges, which offer boat cruises to the Popa Falls, as well as camping facilities and guided village tours to the local villages.

 Politics

 Divundu is governed by a village council that has five seats.
 Athanasius Ndjamba Maghumbo is the CEO of Divundu Village Council (DVC).

 SWAPO won the 2015 local authority election and gained four seats (631 votes).
 The remaining seat went to the All People's Party (APP) with 68 votes.
 SWAPO also won the 2020 local authority election, obtaining 433 votes and gaining three seats.
 One seat each went to the APP (100 votes) and the Independent Patriots for Change (IPC), an opposition party formed in August 2020, that gained 49 votes.